MicrosoftDocs/ATADocs/ATADocs/ata-configuration-file.md

 # Export and Import the ATA Configuration
 The configuration of ATA is stored in the "SystemProfile" collection in the database.
-This collection is backed up every hour by the ATA Center service to files called: **SystemProfile_*timestamp*.json**.
-The most recent 10 versions are stored.
+This collection is backed up every 4 hours by the ATA Center service to files called: **SystemProfile_*timestamp*.json**.
+The 300 most recent versions are stored.
 This file is located in a subfolder called **Backup**.
 In the default ATA installed location it can be found here:  *C:\Program Files\Microsoft Advanced Threat Analytics\Center\Backup\SystemProfile_*timestamp*.json*.

 **Note**: It is recommended that you back up this file somewhere when making major changes to ATA.